GauthierBassereau/World-Model/README.md

 ## 4. Data Strategy

-### 4.1 Dataset Mix
 - **Unlabeled 95%**: DROID dataset converted to LeRobot format; only RGB video streams are consumed, and action columns are ignored.
 For now only using DROID, but here is a short list of potential very interesting datasets:
   - airoa-moma (https://huggingface.co/datasets/airoa-org/airoa-moma)
   - agibot_alpha (https://huggingface.co/datasets/cadene/agibot_alpha_v30)
 - **Labeled 5%**: forthcoming in-house LeRobot dataset capturing the target robot with action deltas; collection pipeline still to be built.
 - All sources follow the LeRobot directory schema (episodes, parquet indices, media folders) to simplify ingestion and batching.
 - Reference implementations for loading these datasets live in `lerobot_tests/dataset_download.py` (offline DataLoader) and `lerobot_tests/test_streaming_dataset.py` (streaming iterator with delta timestamps).

-### 4.2 Handling Unlabeled Clips
-- Strip or mask action fields within the DROID parquet files, replacing them with the learned null-action embedding during training.
-- Maintain metadata about camera viewpoints and scene IDs so curriculum schedules can interleave similar contexts.
-- Periodically validate frame integrity and timestamps to guarantee consistent sequence lengths before batching.

-### 4.3 Handling Action-Labeled Robot Clips
-- Record new demonstrations with synchronized sensor streams and delta end-effector actions, exporting directly through `lerobot` tooling.
-- Use the same image resolution and normalization as DROID to minimize domain shift; add robot-specific labels (task tags, workspace ID) for filtering.
-- Hold out a validation split for the action-conditioned rollout metrics and MPC evaluation.

 ## 5. Training Workflow
 - Build a LeRobot streaming dataset that yields mixed minibatches (e.g., 19 unlabeled sequences for every labeled sequence to match the 95/5 ratio).